karlthomas3/meetballs-ascii-cli/README.md

 }
 ```

-Now each space gets recognized as a new object so we need to get the strings not claimed by flags and combine them into one string
+Now each space gets recognized as a separate input so we need to get the strings not claimed by flags and combine them into one string

 ```go
 input := strings.Join(args, " ")
 ```

-Then from the go-figure library we're gonna use the NewFigure function to generate the ascii art.
+Then from the go-figure library we're gonna use the `NewFigure` function to generate the ASCII art.

 It takes three arguments: